nafisamiri/Monster-Factory/README.md

 # Monster Factory
 The Monster Factory makes your pictures monstrous.
-Developed with Next.js, TypeScript, TailwindCSS.
+Developed with Next.js, OpenAI's API, TypeScript, TailwindCSS.

 # Installation

 To run this app locally, clone the repository and run the following commands:

-`npm install`
+1) `npm install`

-Create a `.env.local` file in the root directory of the project and set your OpenAI API key:
+2) Create a `.env.local` file in the root directory of the project and set your OpenAI API key:

 `NEXT_PUBLIC_API_KEY=your_openai_api_key`

-`npm run dev`
+3) `npm run dev`

 This will install the necessary dependencies and start the app on http://localhost:3000.